 Punta Borinquen has a lot of history from the pre-Columbian and Spanish eras all the way to its role as an Air Force base during WW2.
 Some of the areas we are maintaining are the Spanish Lighthouse “Ruinas” and the former Naval Facilities.
 We also have installed informative signage.

 Some Recent Highlights

-On May 17, 2021 our nonprofit rehabilitated Punta Borinquen Beach Access Road and Parking Lot.
-Unfortunately, the public access had been abandoned and not maintained for over 40 years.
+On May 17, 2021, our nonprofit rehabilitated the Punta Borinquen beach access road and parking lot.
+Unfortunately, the public access road had been abandoned and not maintained for over 40 years.
 We completely restored the main road & community parking for public access.
 This project included 178.80 metric tons of asphalt and cost the nonprofit $18,867.36.

-On June 12 -July 31, 2021 we installed a ‘Perimeter Safeguard’.
-In an effort to combat erosion, protect nature, the maritime zone, and promote ATV security, we installed a perimeter wood & rock fence to safeguard 121 newly planted Coconut Palm trees.
-This included over 1,300 linear feet of protected spaces.
+On June 12 -July 31, 2021, we installed a ‘perimeter safeguard’.
+In an effort to combat erosion, protect nature, the maritime zone, and promote security, we installed a perimeter wood & rock fence to safeguard 121 newly planted coconut palm trees.
+This included over 1,300 linear feet of protected space.
 The expense of this improvement totaled $8,589.67.

-On August 9, we commemorated the one year anniversary of the sanctioning of Resolution 709.
-(RC 709 is a law that was unanimously passed in the House of Representatives and Senate of Puerto Rico, giving our nonprofit the legal authority to be the sole administrators of the 642 acre parcel.)
+On August 9th, 2021, we commemorated the one-year anniversary of the sanctioning of resolution 709. (rc 709 is a law unanimously passed by the House of Representatives and Senate of Puerto Rico, which gave our nonprofit the legal authority to be the sole administrators of the 642 acre parcel.)
 We continue to collaborate with our local government and representative Wilson Roman, to engage in community capacity building.